ronan-keane/havsim/README.md

 ```
 python path_to_script.py -h
 ```
-where "path_to_script" would be replaced with the filepath to the relevant script.
+where "path_to_script" would be replaced with the relevant filepath.

 All scripts can be run with default settings like
 ```
 python path_to_script.py
 ```

-or settings can be manually specified.
-The arguments for a script can be given as positional arguments (like normal), but we also support passing the arguments as keyword arguments, using python syntax.
+To manually specify arguments, one can use positional arguments (like normal), but you can also pass arguments as keyword arguments using python syntax
 ```
-python path_to_script.py 0 1 some_arg_name=(...)
+python path_to_script.py 0 1 some_arg_name="..."
 ```
-where the first argument gets 0, the second arguments gets 1 and the argument "some_arg_name" gets the value (...).
+In the example above, the first argument gets 0, the second arguments gets 1 and the argument "some_arg_name" gets the value ...

 *Note that any saved files (e.g. saved Vehicles) will go to the folder "scripts\pickle files" and any saved plots/animations will go to the folder "scripts\plots and animations"*